-- A member of staff has acted in a manner that is inconsistent with the staff code of conduct, including inappropriate conduct outside or work - Does not meet the harm threshold or is otherwise not serious enough to consider a referral to the LADO - Examples include but are not limited to: - Being over friendly with children - Having favourites - Taking photographs of children on their mobile phone, contrary to school policy - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door - Humiliating pupils.
+- A member of staff has acted in a manner that is inconsistent with the staff code of conduct, including inappropriate conduct outside or work. - Does not meet the harm threshold or is otherwise not serious enough to consider a referral to the Local Authority Designated Officer (LADO). - Examples include but are not limited to: - Being over friendly with the children. - Having favourites. - Taking photographs of children on their mobile phone, contrary to school policy. - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door. - Humiliating pupils.
+(KCSiE 2023 Para 427)

-21.6 Staff will be encouraged to use the Whistle Blowing Policy if they have concerns regarding the conduct or behaviour of a colleague and they feel that matter has not been addressed appropriately by the school.
+Staff will be encouraged to use the Whistleblowing Policy if they have concerns regarding the conduct or behaviour of a colleague and they feel that matter has not been addressed appropriately by the school.